Table of Contents

-By finding out these variables, you’ll have a clearer idea of how much you can charge per link on your blog and what other blogs are charging for.
+By discovering these variables, you’ll have a clearer idea of how much you can charge per link on your blog and what other blogs charge for.

 This way, you can offer that pay below the minimum amount that your blog is worth.